RiDBNet-design/RiDBNet/README.md

 Download alignment **ModelNet** [here](https://shapenet.cs.stanford.edu/media/modelnet40_normal_resampled.zip) and save in `../data/modelnet40_normal_resampled/`.
 Follow the instructions of [PointNet++(Pytorch)](https://github.com/yanx27/Pointnet_Pointnet2_pytorch) to prepare the data.
 Specifically, please use `--process_data` to preprocess the data, and move the processed data to `../data/modelnet40_preprocessed/`.(**Note**: the `data/` folder is outside the project folder)

-To train a RiDB-Net model to classify shapes in the ModelNet40 dataset:
+To train a RiDBNet model to classify shapes in the ModelNet40 dataset:
 ```
 python3 train_classification_modelnet40.py